Ghaznavid campaigns in Persia

 The Ghaznavid campaigns in Persia, (modern-day Iran) was a series of expeditions and conquests led by Ghaznavid dynasty based in Ghazni.
 The Ghaznavids under Mahmud of Ghazni and Mas'ud, expanded their empire into Persia, targeting regions of Makran, Ray, Hamadan, Ishfahan, Tabaristan, Jibal, Fars, Kurdistan adjoining land of Sistan, Khorasan and parts of northern Persia.
-The conquests mostly occurred between 1026-1033 except Tabaristan which was subdued in 1012 AD.
+The conquests mostly occurred between 1026–1033 except Tabaristan which was subdued in 1012 AD.
 These campaigns were driven by ambitions of territorial expansion and spread of Sunni Islam, often at the expense of local Persian dynasties like the Buyids, Kakuyids, Ziyarids and Sallarid dynasty also secured regions through diplomacy.

 Background

 The Ghaznavid domains under Samanid suzerainty in 998 during Mahmud's first year of reign.
-The Buyids in Persia and Ma'munids in Khwarazm alongside with other minor Iranian dynasties.
+The Buyids in Persia and Ma'munids in Khwarazm along with other minor Iranian dynasties.

-Mahmud of Ghazni waged wars against perceived enemies of Sunni Islam, targeting Shi'ite Buyids in Iraq and Persia, who controlled the Abbasid Caliphate in Baghdad, and the Shi'ite Fatimids in Egypt, who claimed a rival caliphate against the Abbasids.
+Mahmud of Ghazni waged wars against perceived enemies of Sunni Islam, targeting Shi'ite Buyids in modern Iraq and Iran, who controlled the Abbasid Caliphate in Baghdad, and the Shi'ite Fatimids in Egypt, who claimed a rival caliphate against the Abbasids.
 Mahmud and his son Mas‘ud aimed to overthrow both the Buyids and Fatimids.

 Mahmud's initial policy with the Buyids was one of non-intervention until his final year.
-In 1016-17, he sent military aid to the rebellious Buyid governor of Kerman, Qawam al-Dawla, against his brother Sultan al-Dawla of Fars, but the troops failed to restore Qawam’s position.
+In 101617, he sent military aid to the rebellious Buyid governor of Kerman, Qawam al-Dawla, against his brother Sultan al-Dawla of Fars, but the troops failed to restore Qawam’s position.
 Later, when another succession dispute arose in Kerman, Mahmud chose not to intervene.

 After Fakhr al-Dawla's death in 997 AD, Majd al-Dawla acceded the Buyid throne at the age of nine.
 His mother Sayyida became the regent of the empire.
 In 1028, after his mother's death Majd became the de facto ruler.
 His incapability and lack of administration led decline of Buyid rule.
 According to contemporary historian Bayhaqi, Ghaznavid vizier Ahmad Maymandi asked Sultan Mahmud regarding the non-intervene policy towards the Buyids.
 In which he replied if a man ruled Ray, he would need a permanent army in Nishapur to counter the Buyid threat.
 However, with a woman in power, he perceived no significant threat to Khorasan.